 For most of her life, Pacific Northwest naturalist, photographer, poet, and author Cheryl Grey Bostrom has lived in the rural and wild lands that infuse her writing.
-Her work has appeared in a wide variety of print and online publications, currently including the American Scientific Affiliation’s God and Nature Magazine (for which she’s a regular photo essayist) and her blog: Watching Nature, Seeing Life.
-A member of the Redbud Writers Guild, she has authored two non-fiction books and the award-winning novel Sugar Birds.
+Her work has appeared in a wide variety of print and online publications, currently including the American Scientific Affiliation’s God and Nature Magazine (for which she’s a regular photo essayist), and in her blog: Watching Nature, Seeing Life.

-Set in NW Washington State in 1985, Sugar Birds is the harrowing, tender account of young Aggie, who lights a terrible fire, then hides in a PNW forest, evading those who must bring her home before wilderness claims them all.
-A riveting story about grief, trust, and the search for forgiveness.
+Set in NW Washington State in 1985, Sugar Birds is the riveting, tender account of young Aggie, who lights a tragic fire then hides in a PNW forest, evading those who must bring her home before wilderness claims them all.
+A captivating story about grief, trust, and the search for forgiveness.

-🔆 WINNER of the 2021 American Fiction Awards in Literary Fiction, General Fiction, and Cross-Genre Fiction categories, and FINALIST in Religious Fiction
+🔆 2021 AMERICAN FICTION AWARDS: Winner – Literary Fiction, General Fiction, and Cross-Genre Fiction; Finalist – Religious Fiction

 SUGAR BIRDS, the AUDIOBOOK:

 Read by award-winning narrator Jayne Entwistle.

 MORE about all Cheryl’s books . . .